 ININ 5105.
 INTRODUCTION TO MEDICAL DEVICE DESIGN METHODS.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: ININ 4020 or INME 4055 or INEL 4205 or INQU 4008.
+Prerequisites: ININ 4020 or INME 4055 or INEL 4205 or INQU 4008 or authorization of the Director of the Department.

 Discussion of fundamental methods for medical device development.
 Study of the process of medical device development, from concept to marketing.
 Analysis of procedures of product definition, design, risk management, production planning and market introduction, FDA (Food and Drug Administration) regulations, and intellectual property protection.
 Case studies illustrating important considerations to manage the complexities of the development process are included.